Introduction

 OCONUS PCS Weight Allowance

-For an OCONUS PCS, you may have unaccompanied baggage as a part of your weight allowance.
-UB is rushed to your new location to arrive just before you while you’re waiting for the arrival of the rest of your household belongings.
+For an OCONUS PCS, you may have unaccompanied baggage (UB) as a part of your weight allowance.
+Conveniently, your UB is rushed to your new location to arrive just before you do, while the rest of your household belongings are sent with a normal wait time.

-Suggested read: OCONUS PCS Move: An In-Depth Guide & 15 Expert Tips
+Suggested Read: If you are PCSing soon to another country, you’ll find the OCONUS PCS Move: An In-Depth Guide & 15 Expert Tips article helpful!

 |||